Wisconsin DOC reveals which prisons have had COVID-19 deaths for first time

 So far, 12 of DOC’s 36 adult correctional facilities have had at least one death from COVID-19.
 A total of 25 inmates have died.

-Oshkosh Correctional Institution and Waupun Correctional Institution lead with the most deaths, each having had four COVID-19-related inmate deaths since the pandemic began.
+Oshkosh Correctional Institution and Waupun Correctional Institution have the most deaths, each with four COVID-19-related inmate deaths since the pandemic began.

 DOC reports inmate deaths as COVID-19-related after a medical examiner or coroner confirms that the virus was an underlying cause of death or a significant condition that contributed to death.